Folinic acid: Other uses or indications

 In pyridoxine-dependent epilepsy, folinic acid may be used as additional therapy if pyridoxine or pyridoxal phosphate fails to fully control the seizures.

 Side effects

 Folinic acid should not be administered intrathecally.
 This may produce severe adverse effects or even death.
+Severe neurotoxicity due to intrathecal folinic acid as treatment for intrathecally-administered methotrexate was first noted in an 11-year-old boy being treated for acute lymphocytic leukemia.

 In cancer patients, rare hypersensitivity reactions to folinic acid have been described.